 The needs of the market are rapidly changing in the face of the pandemic.
 Some of the things that add to the value of the home now may not have factored into property values in the past.
 That’s why working with a home value estimator is a better option today.
 These tools are made to be constantly evolving, taking new things into account in order to be the latest and greatest on the market.

 Still, not all home value estimators are built alike, and you want to take care to choose one that is as accurate as possible and has good reviews from other investors.
-Let’s take a closer look at the top home value estimators being used right now:
+Let’s take a closer look at the best home value estimators being used right now:

 The All-In-One: Zillow